GreenTreeGaming/GreenTreeGaming/README.md

 working on AI,
 or just want to talk tech,

-feel free to reach out.
+feel free to reach out to me :)

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━